fcarry/carrymania/README.md

 ##chatbotdoc-ollama-deepseek-r1-web
 A Docker container that exposes a web interface to query the RAG system trained on the PDF document you upload to the web interface.

+##chatbotdoc-database-chatgpt-api
+Docker that exposes an API allowing high-level queries about concepts and data from a MariaDB database.
+The system implements RAG using the database schema as context, which it dynamically retrieves.
+Then, the LLM is used to generate SELECT queries, and the results are used to respond to the user's prompt.

+##chatbotdoc-database-ollama-deepseek-r1-api
+Docker that exposes an API allowing high-level queries about concepts and data from a MariaDB database.
+The system implements RAG using the database schema as context, which it dynamically retrieves.
+Then, the LLM is used to generate SELECT queries, and the results are used to respond to the user's prompt.

 ##extensionvs
 An extension to create a chat within Visual Studio Code that interacts with both models exposing APIs.